aharnishp/Adaptive-Network/README.md

 # Adaptive-Network

+### Note: This repository is Deprecated, due to severe changes required like lack of support for convolutional layers.

 ## Description

 Framework implementation of deep learning model that can increase nodes at appropriate layers and may even form connections(WIP).